sir4ur0n/blog/posts/polysemy-tests.markdown

 Now let's write a mock interpreter for our tests!

 As stated in introduction, mocking means that each test gets to decide the behavior of effects.
-In this particular case, it means the decision of how to convert the configuration name (e.g. `MINIMUM_AMOUNT`) to a value (of type `Maybe String`) is up to each test, not to the interpreter.
+In this particular case, it means the decision of how to transform the configuration name (e.g. `MINIMUM_AMOUNT`) to a value (of type `Maybe String`) is up to each test, not to the interpreter.

-Said differently, the interpreter should take as argument how to do this conversion.
+Said differently, the interpreter should take as argument how to do this transformation.

 In a functional language, it means: the interpreter should take as argument the function `String -> Maybe String`, and each test should pass such a function (the mock behavior).